top of page

 Bayesian Considerations: Regardless of the distribution shape, next are three things to consider for your probability distribution when deciding your probability point estimate:

-1. The height of that distribution demonstrates how confident or sure you are about the point estimate – the higher the point estimate is relative to the other possibilities indicates the point estimate is surer to happen.
+1. The height of that distribution demonstrates how confident you are about the point estimate – the higher the point estimate is relative to the other possibilities indicates the point estimate is surer to happen.
 With the opposite being true - a lower point estimate relative to the other possibilities - suggests you are less sure about the point estimate.
 This is known as Kurtosis or the 4th statistical moment.

 2. Whether that distribution is left-leaning or right-leaning – if your point estimate is wrong, the lean suggests the direction it is more likely to be wrong.
 A left-leaning distribution means that if you are wrong about the point estimate, you are more likely to be wrong to the higher probability side.
 With the opposite being true, a right-leaning distribution means that if you are wrong about the point estimate, you are more likely to be wrong to the lower probability side.
 This is known as Skewness or the 3rd statistical moment.